 - 1/4 tsp black pepper

-- Heat olive oil in an ovenproof 12 inch deep round pan.
-Saute onions and garlic over medium heat for 4 minutes, stirring often.
-Add diced peppers and 1/2 tsp of the salt and continue cooking for 15 minutes, stirring often.
-If peppers look like they may start to burn add 2-3 tablespoons of water at a time until peppers are cooked.
+- Add the diced peppers and 1/2 tsp of the salt and continue cooking for 15 minutes, stirring often.
+If the peppers look like they're starting to burn, add 2-3 tablespoons of water at a time until they're cooked

-- Add tomato paste and asparagus, mix well and cook for another 3 minutes.
+- Add the artichokes or asparagus and peas, mix well and cook for another 3 minutes

-- While que quinoa cooks preheat the oven to 375F
+- While the quinoa cooks, preheat the oven to 375F

 - The onions, garlic, peppers and tomato paste that are the base for this vegan paella can be made 2-3 days ahead and stored in the refrigerator until ready to use.
-Alternatively you can freeze it and use it when ready to cook the quinoa paella.
+Alternatively, you can freeze them and use them when ready to cook the paella.

-- Make it your own by adding your favorite seasonal vegetables as artichokes, zucchini, eggplant, peas, corn, edamame etc.
+- Make it your own by adding your favorite seasonal vegetables such as zucchini, eggplant, celery, butternut squash, corn, edamame, etc.

 - Bump up the plant-based protein by adding chickpeas or beans

 - Add a touch of spice with a squeeze of Sriracha o green dragon hot sauce!